-Every April we muddle through our taxes, on our own or with the help of a tax accountant.
+Every April we have to go through filing federal income taxes, on our own or with the help of a tax accountant.
 Unless we happen to be tax policy wonks we don’t dwell too much on the theory and practice of taxation.
 While America’s tax code may be notoriously complicated, the taxes break down into discrete categories that are easy to understand.
-Here’s our guide to types of taxes:
+Below is our guide to the different types of taxes in the U.S. And if you’re looking for an expert who can help guide you through the intricacies of taxes, check out SmartAsset’s financial advisor matching tool to get paired up with a professional who meets your needs.

 A consumption tax is a tax on the money people spend, not the money people earn.
 Sales taxes, which state and local governments use to raise revenue, are a type of consumption tax.
-An excise tax on a specific good, such as the gas tax, is also an example of a consumption tax.
-Some economists have proposed a federal consumption tax for the US that could offset or replace taxes on capital gains and dividends.
+An excise tax on a specific good, such as alcohol or gasoline, is also an example of a consumption tax.
+Some economists and presidential candidates have proposed a federal consumption tax for the U.S. that could offset or replace taxes on capital gains and dividends.

 A progressive tax is one that gets steeper for tax-payers with more money.
-In a progressive tax system like the US federal income tax, wealthy people are taxed at a higher rate than middle-class Americans and middle-class Americans are taxed at a higher rate than working-class Americans.
+In a progressive tax system like the U.S. federal income tax, wealthy individuals pay tax at a higher rate than less wealthy individuals.
+In the U.S., wealth American are taxed more than middle-class Americans and middle-class Americans are taxed at a higher rate than working-class Americans.

 A regressive tax is a tax that it is not progressive.
-This could either mean that the tax is lower on wealthy individuals or that the tax is flat.
+This could either mean that the tax is lower for wealthy individuals or that the tax is flat (everyone pays the same rate).
 Why would a flat tax be regressive?
-Because people with lower incomes would feel the effect of a flat tax more strongly.
+People with lower incomes would feel the effect of a flat tax more strongly than people with higher incomes.
 To a multi-millionaire, a 15% tax wouldn’t translate to a substantial decrease in quality of life.
 To someone making $30,000 a year, a 15% tax would mean a serious dent in spending power.

 A proportional tax is the same as a flat tax.
 Taxpayers at all income levels would pay the same “proportion” in taxes.
 As explained above, proportional taxes are regressive taxes.
 These types of taxes are common in state-level sales taxes but not common at the federal level.
 Anyone who remembers the 2012 presidential campaign will remember a famous proportional tax proposal, the 9-9-9 Plan.
 That plan was for a 9% business transaction tax, a 9% personal income tax and a 9% federal sales tax.